 It’s a small town.
 I’ll eventually see this company officer at an event.

-Since I’ve represented my firm with integrity, I won’t be the uncomfortable person in the conversation.
+Since I’ve represented my firm with integrity, I won’t be the uncomfortable one in the conversation when we finally run into each other.

 But it is always … always … the best path.

 Your Takeaway: “They’re wrong!” is the cry.
-But we, as business owners, must face problems with integrity.
-It helps our company image, and it’s the right thing to do.
+But we must face problems with integrity.
+It helps our image, and it’s the right thing to do.

-Join the Conversation: Have you faced a similar non-payment experience?
+Join the Conversation: Have you faced an unfair experience (in business or life)?

 • What was the result?